aminebdj/OpenYOLO3D/README.md

 ```

 ## Acknoledgments
-We would like to thank the authors of <a href="https://github.com/cvg/Mask3D">Mask3D</a> and <a href="https://github.com/AILab-CVC/YOLO-World">YoloWorld</a> for their works which where used for our model.
+We would like to thank the authors of <a href="https://github.com/cvg/Mask3D">Mask3D</a> and <a href="https://github.com/AILab-CVC/YOLO-World">YoloWorld</a> for their works which were used for our model.
 </div>

 ## BibTeX :pray: